-Additional BI-RADS category 4 and 5 diagnostic workup.
+Additional BIRADS 4 and 5 categories: Diagnostic workup.

-BIRADS is a classification system used by radiologists to categorise breast screening results.
-BIRADS stands for Breast Imaging Reporting and Data System and was developed by the American College of Radiology.
+Radiologists use a BI RADS classification system to categorise breast screening results.
+The BI RADS stands for Breast Imaging Reporting and Data System and was developed by the American College of Radiology

-Each BI-RADS category reflects an increased suspicion in the interpretation of the radiologist for the likelihood of being diagnosed with breast cancer.
-Although there are seven different BI-RADS mammogram (and breast ultrasound and mri now) assessment categories, there are really only four possible outcomes.
+Each BI RADS category reflects an increased suspicion in the interpretation of the radiologist for the likelihood of being diagnosed with breast cancer.
+So, there are seven different mammograms, ultrasound and MRI BI RADS assessment categories.
+However, there are really only four possible outcomes.

 - There could be additional imaging studies right away (ultrasound, MRI, or more detailed breast mammogram with extra views).

-- Or, a patient could be recommended for a ‘short interval’ follow-up mammogram, which is usually in about 6 months time,
+- Or, the radiologists recommend a patient for a ‘short interval’ follow-up mammogram, this is usually in about 6 months time

-But on the whole, the positive predictive value of category 4 mammographically detected breast abnormalities is between 23% and 34%, which is not all that high at all.
+So, the positive predictive value of BIRADS 4 breast abnormalities on a mammogram is between 23% and 34%.
+This is not all that high at all.

-With experience a radiologist learns to fine tune their own diagnostic techniques and send less patients for biopsy or only those which are the most suspicious for breast cancer.
+With experience, a radiologist learns to fine-tune their own diagnostic techniques.
+So, as a result, radiologists send fewer patients for breast biopsy.
+Hopefully, only patients who are the most suspicious for breast cancer will have a biopsy.

 Category 5 breast lesions, however, are very likely to be breast cancer with a positive predictive value ranging between about 80% and 97%.

-Overall, when biopsy is requested, the rate of breast cancer diagnosis is about 30%
+BIRADS 4: Overall, after biopsy, the rate of breast cancer diagnosis is about 30%

-The average time between screening and confirmed diagnosis is usually 2 to 7 days.
+BIRADS 4: The average time between screening and confirmed diagnosis is usually 2 to 7 days

 BI-RADS category 3 lesions should not be biopsied

-Breast lesions detected on mammogram at BI-RADS category 3 are really not advised to go for biopsy evaluation.
-Nonetheless, a great number of BI-RADS 3 cases are sent for biopsy.
-In many instances the reasons for proceeding with a biopsy are not medically derived, but are related to patient anxiety or perhaps physician insecurity.
+For a Category 3 BI RADS on a mammogram, specialists will usually not advise a breast biopsy.
+Nonetheless, a great number of BI-RADS 3 cases do end up having a biopsy.
+In many instances, the reasons for proceeding with a biopsy are not medically necessary but are related to patient anxiety or perhaps physician insecurity.